-You can configure and manage your Active-Active database from either the admin console or the command line.
+You can configure and manage your Active-Active database from either the Cluster Manager UI or the command line.

-To change the global configuration of the Active-Active database, use the crdb-cli.
+To change the global configuration of the Active-Active database, use crdb-cli.

-If you need to apply changes locally to one database instance, you use the admin console or the rladmin CLI.
+If you need to apply changes locally to one database instance, you use the Cluster Manager UI or rladmin.

 Database settings

-Much of the Active-Active database settings can be changed after the database has been created.
+Many Active-Active database settings can be changed after database creation.
 One notable exception is database clustering.
-Database clustering can’t be turned on or off after the database has been created and will remain the same through the lifetime of the database.
+Database clustering can’t be turned on or off after the database has been created.

 Participating clusters

 You can add and remove participating clusters of an Active-Active database to change the topology.
-To manage the changes to Active-Active topology, use the crdb-cli tool or the participating clusters list in the admin console.
-You can make multiple changes at once and changes will be committed when the database configuration is saved.
+To manage the changes to Active-Active topology, use crdb-cli or the participating clusters list in the Cluster Manager UI.

 Add participating clusters

-All of the existing participating clusters must be online and in a syncing state when you add new participating clusters.
+All existing participating clusters must be online and in a syncing state when you add new participating clusters.

 New participating clusters create the Active-Active database instance based on the global Active-Active database configuration.
 After you add new participating clusters to an existing Active-Active database, the new database instance can accept connections and read operations.
 The new instance does not accept write operations until it is in the syncing state.